PixelChicks/.github/profile/README.md

 ## 👩‍💻 About Us

-We’re a duo of student developers driven by a shared obsession for:
+We’re a duo of student developers driven by a shared passion for:
 - 💻 Programming
 - 🌐 Web development
 - ⚙️ Tech & innovation